 Arts & Business Cymru Awards 2025

-The 30th A&B Cymru Awards Ceremony & Dinner will take place at ICC Wales on Thursday 19 June 2025.
+The 2025 Arts & Business (A&B) Cymru Awards took place at ICC Wales on Thursday 19 June.

 Adviser of the Year Award, sponsored by Grant Stephens Family Law